John Byng, 5th Viscount Torrington: Byng's picture of 18th-century society

 Byng rose early in the morning and sometimes breakfasted as late as nine.
 Broadly speaking, dinner (lunch) was at two o’clock.
 However, it could be called for as late as four.
 Supper could be at any time between seven and nine o'clock.
 At both meals there was sometimes a fairly wide range of dishes.
 The breakfast drink was usually coffee.
 The food was standard fare, with recipes that were fairly identical in whichever part of the country Byng happened to be.
 Breakfast costed 10 pence, dinner was 1 shilling 6 pence or 2 shillings, and supper 1 shilling: at Boston, Lincolnshire it is called a "gentleman's supper", at 1/9d.
 Wine, the cost varying with the quantity consumed, was an additional charge.
 Also additional were the horses' hay and corn, which generally cost 3/6d to 4/-.

 The quality of inn fare varied enormously.
 At Bedford Byng lifted the lid of a damson tart and decided not to have any of it – plastering it down "for the next comer", and adding caustically that "it was not the first time of the lids being removed".
 A good "pigeon-pie, with a pint of good port wine" was one of his favourite collations.
-James Burnett, Lord Monboddo had for "supper ... a provincial dish, cook'd from his directions".
+James Burnett, Lord Monboddo, had for "supper ... a provincial dish, cook'd from his directions".

-At the Sun Inn at Biggleswade Byng had not only his own parlour, where he could eat privately, but was also provided with his own lockable chest of drawers (complete with "nightcap, shirts, fishing-tackle") and with grazing for his horse whilst he was in London.
+At the Sun Inn at Biggleswade Byng had not only his own parlour, where he could eat privately, but was also provided with his own lockable chest of drawers (complete with "nightcap, shirts, fishing-tackle") and with grazing for his horse while he was in London.
 Though at Broadway, Worcestershire he enjoyed the luxury of a "spacious and clean parlour", he was often in the "public parlours"; and this was all the more remarkable because of the great disparity which then existed between the grand bedrooms and dining-rooms of historic houses and the cold, draughty, ill-lit "gallery chamber[s]" where he so frequently had to spend the night.
 In the era of inns and alehouses, hotels had scarcely come into existence (though there was one at Buxton and in Manchester there was the Bridgewater Arms Hotel.
 The bedrooms in these inns and alehouses could be very primitive indeed.
 There might be "dirty blankets" (25 August 1782).
 At Settle his "windows, door and chimney board kept an incessant clatter".
 A traveller, or tourist, might even be made to share a servants' bedroom.
 At Lewes Byng and Isaac Dalby had to share a double bed.
 On the more positive side, it was sometimes possible to have supper served in one's bedroom.